z11h/NameyMcNameFace/README.md

 # NameyMcNameFace
-:money_with_wings: generate account info quick and easy
+:money_with_wings: An extension to generate account info quick and easy

 This project is heavily reliant on [Chance](chancejs.com).